Creating ConLangs to Probe the Metalinguistic Grammatical Knowledge of LLMs: Appendix

 Prior work on testing the linguistic abilities of LLMs has made use of artificially constructed languages.
 For example \citet{White:Cotterell:21} construct artificial languages specifically designed to allow one to investigate the sensitivity of the LLM to the variation of one feature, such as word order. \citet{Kallini:EtAl:24} construct `impossible' languages---languages that have features that would be exceedingly unusual in any natural language---to test whether these unusual features affect LLMs' abilities to learn the languages.
 And \citet{Marmonier:EtAl:25} use artificially perturbed versions of real languages, along with grammatical descriptions of those languages to test whether LLMs can benefit from descriptions contained in grammar books, inspired by work of \citet{Tanzer:EtAl:24} and others.
-Very recent work by \citet{Swain:EtAl:25} uses a simple artificial constructed formal language `Tinkatongue' to investigate LLMs' abilities to adapt to a new language: interestingly, their results mirror the results we report below in that a model in the Claude family outperforms comparable GPT or Gemini models.
+Very recent work by \citet{Swain:EtAl:25} uses a simple artificial constructed formal language `Tinkatongue' to investigate LLMs' abilities to adapt to a new language.